 Elena Dubova built her career at Microsoft working with enterprise businesses across different industries – retail, transportation, and professional services.
 She held leadership positions across a number of business departments; operated in various functions, including sales, marketing, strategy, and operations; and developed and executed transformational projects from bringing to success new business verticals to partner ecosystem transformation.
 Elena holds an M.S. in applied analytics from Columbia University and M.A.’s in economics and international relations from Ivanovo State University.
 For several years she was a board member and director for the Model United Nations, an educational program that provides students with opportunities to find solutions for real-world issues.
 Elena is currently a faculty member at Columbia University’s School of Professional Studies.

-Rajeev Nair is Vice President for Predictive Modeling and AI/Decision Sciences for CreditOne Bank.
-Prior to his current role, he was associated with the private equity Comcraft Group.
-He has served as an advisor to NE Big Data Hub at Columbia University, a think tank created by the US Government, New York City, and Harvard/MIT/Penn/Columbia to apply AI/NLP/Machine Learning technologies to solve business problems in finance and healthcare.
+Rajeev Nair has lead the Predictive Modeling and AI/Decision Sciences team for CreditOne Bank, has been associated with the private equity Comcraft Group, and has served as an advisor to the Northeast Big Data Innovation Hub, a think tank created to apply AI/NLP/Machine Learning technologies to solve business problems in finance and healthcare.
 Rajeev earned his MBA from Columbia Business School.
 He has completed executive education from MIT on artificial intelligence (AI) for business strategy and holds a B.Tech. from Indian Institute of Technology (IIT), Kharagpur.